top of page

 • Movement correction strategies

-These exercises aim to improve neck stability and reduce strain on cervical structures.
+These strategies aim to improve neck stability, reduce strain on cervical structures, and support better control during daily activities.

 Massage Therapy